Scheduling and Upcoming Events

 Ms. Sakharova was featured on Rachmaninoff's Elegiaque Piano Trios (Tavros Records) and on the 2014 release of Sean Hickey’s Cursive – Piano and Chamber Works (Delos).
 Mr. Hickey dedicated Ampersand, a work for violin and piano, to Ms. Sakharova, which she debuted at a 2006 Steinway Hall recital.
 Ms. Sakharova's film score credits include Mimzy, The Perfect Stranger, and The Brave One.

-Live radio broadcast include WFMT of Chicago, KWMU St. Louis, WCLV of Cleveland and WQXR of New York.
+Live radio broadcasts include WFMT of Chicago, KWMU St. Louis, WCLV of Cleveland, and WQXR of New York.